-A. While the DNP program will include educational components that are central to both education and practice, it is not specifically designed for those who wish to teach.
-We do offer three nurse educator courses (6-7 credits) that may be added to the basic plan of study.
-An additional 3 credit hour course is also available (for a total of 9 credit hours) for those who wish to apply for national certification as a nurse educator.
+A. We do offer three nurse educator courses (6-7 credits) that may be added to the basic plan of study.
+An additional 3 credit hour course is also available (for a total of 9 credit hours) for those who wish to apply for NLN certification as a nurse educator (CNE).

 Q. Do SLU BSN or MSN graduates have an advantage in the admission process?